erroronline1/qualitymanagement/administration/readme.md

 ## stocklist.xlsm
 the stocklist might contain all products and materials that have permission from the companies head. i am aware there are better solutions for stock administration but by time of writing my own companies software is worse than using excel for that. so this *is* an advance. the export function on save makes the list accessible and searchable for all employees using the assistant hence optimizing dialogue with inventory control. excel might freeze on export if the list contains 6k+ items, but it just takes some time, so no worries.

+## ticketorder.xlsm
+this files purpose is purely for translation. it serves as an interface between your erp-software with item orders and the assistant. basically you can insert any data dump by the erp-software and it translates it to a javascript-object-file as a feedback loop for the tickerorder-module within the assistant. it makes sense to contain the generated ticket-ids within the order process in any field that might be dumped by the output. this definitely  has an effect on yout order process but might make communication more easy between inventory control and ordering persons.
+*be aware that the pattern recognizing regexes in the imported vb_library/administration_Locals_XX.vba rely absolutely on the generated data by your erp-software and have to be customized to your individual situation!*

 ## audit planner.xlsm
 the audit planner can be filled with a question set for internal audits. by exporting the list to the assistant the question set can be used to generate or customize the annual questionnaire (to the relief of the quality manager) and becomes accessible to the employees to reduce obstructions due to regulatory vocabulary.